ZCA/Packages/docs/Source_Installation_EL6.rst

 Install Subversion Client and Pull The Source::

-   yum -y install svn gcc-c++ protobuf
+   yum -y install svn gcc-c++ protobuf-c

 Install Maven.
 We need the Java JDK for this::